borbware/unity-basics-course/unity-cookbook/UI.md

 * [Packages: Unity UI: CanvasScaler](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/script-CanvasScaler.html)

 * Important setting: *UI Scale mode*
+  * *Constant pixel size*
+    * UI elements take the same amount of pixels regardless of screen size
-  * *Constant pixel size* & *Constant physical size*:
+  * *Constant physical size*:
-    * Elements get bigger on lower resolutions
+    * UI elements take the same amount of pixels/DPI regardless of screen size
   * *Scale with screen size*:
-    * Elements are defined as always taking a given ratio of the screen size
+    * UI elements take a given portion of the screen size
+    * This is the one we usually want
-    * you can choose if you rather match the screen width or screen height with *Screen Match Mode*
+    * You can choose if you rather match the screen width or screen height with *Screen Match Mode*

 ## Graphic Raycaster Component

 * The Graphic Raycaster is used to raycast against a Canvas.
-* The Raycaster looks at all Graphics on the canvas and determines if any of them have been hit.
+* The Raycaster looks at all Graphics on the canvas and determines if mouse is top on any of them
 * [Graphic Raycaster](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/script-GraphicRaycaster.html)
 * Can be used to determine if the cursor is over a Graphics element in the Scene:
   * [GraphicRaycaster.Raycast](https://docs.unity3d.com/2017.3/Documentation/ScriptReference/UI.GraphicRaycaster.Raycast.html)